 At this time, Bedford Crew is limited to students attending Bedford High.
 BHS rowers can earn activity hours (8 hours max per season) for being a member in good standing on the crew team.

 What kind of person makes a good rower?

 We have football players, tennis players, LAX players, piano players, chess players, and even first-time athletes.
 More important at the high school level is desire, commitment, hard work, dedication, and attitude.
 If you want to row, we will work with you on the skill and conditioning you need to compete.

 Do I need any equipment or special clothing?

 You will need a good pair of running sneakers and spandex shorts.
-Required racing tank is $36.
+Required racing tank is $37.
 Additional recommended clothing is available as well.
-All other equipment is supplied by the Crew Club.
+All other equipment is supplied by the Bedford Crew.

 How much does it cost?

 There’s no way around it.
 Crew is an expensive sport.
-The registration fee is $500.
+The registration fee is $500, due before the beginning of each season.
+There is also a required uniform tank (about $37, purchased through the team).
+We do have an application for financial aid for those who might need help with the fee.
 We are trying to maintain a balance between affordability and the ability to row.
 Given all that, we strongly believe there is a fantastic return on investment.